weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 h(x) -g(f(x)) (xe E).

-Iff is continuous at a point p € E and ifg is continuous at the point f(p), then h is continuous at p.
+Iff is continuous at a point p  \in  E and ifg is continuous at the point f(p), then h is continuous at p.

 This function / is called the composition or the composite off and g.
 The